Illness Prevention Protocols

 o All community programs, including our tax clinic, have been suspended until further notice.

-o New Horizons Thrift store has been closed and will remain closed until at least April 6, 2020.
+o New Horizons Thrift store has been closed and will remain closed until further notice.
 The store will also not be accepting any donations.

 • New guidelines for on-going programs have been established: